 Check latest country reports to make sure you don’t go to a war zone.
 The UK Foreign Travel Advice website is an example of website giving you some information.

-It is good to take some information before going to a country but don’t consider too much some official ones from embassies because they are often too careful (for example, Paris is blacklisted in many foreign embassy website).
+It is good to take some information before going to a country but don’t consider it too much.
+Some official reports from embassies are often too careful (for example, Paris is blacklisted in many foreign embassy websites).

 Moreover, official travel advisories will sometimes warn for the entire country when there is only a small area to avoid.